Beijing 2022: Mikaela Shiffrin crashes out of final individual race | DW | 17.02.2022

 Marie-Philip Poulin (third from left) celebrates with her Canadian teammates after scoring the winning goal

-Canada's captain clutch, Marie-Philip Poulin, scored twice, including her third gold-medal clinching goal.
+Canada's captain, Marie-Philip Poulin, scored twice, including her third gold-medal clinching goal.
 Sarah Nurse had a goal and assist, setting a single tournament record with 18 points.

 The Canadians finished 7-0 in the tournament, including a 4-2 win over the US in round robin play.
 It is their fifth Olympic title in seven tournaments, with four having come against the Americans.